Valencia is one of those cities I have driven by and flown through several times,…

 - Casa Mila

 Eusebi Güell gave Gaudí the assignment of drawing up plans for developing an estate for well-off families on a large property he had acquired in the zone known popularly as the Muntanya Pelada (bare mountain).
 Its location was unbeatable, in a healthy setting and with splendid views over the sea and the Plain of Barcelona.
 Güell wanted to recreate the British residential parks, which is why he named it Park Güell, in English.

-When we arrived at Gaudí’s, Casa Milà, popularly known as ‘La Pedrera’ (the stone quarry), the lines were long, and it was expensive to get in – so we hummed and ahhed for a while about going in, but we eventually decided to go for it.
+Casa Milà, is popularly known as ‘La Pedrera’ (the stone quarry).
+The lines were long, and it was expensive to get in – so we hummed and ahhed for a while about going in, but we eventually decided to go for it.
 And boy we were not disappointed.

 In 1984, it was declared a World Heritage Site by UNESCO.
 It is still a working building and is occupied by several businesses, but areas – including the roof – are open to the public.